 Being a software developer usually involves more than just being skilled in your chosen technology.
 That’s why we offer lots of opportunities to develop your soft skills, too.
 Working in a team, acting as a consultant, and being able to speak confidently among your peers and clients are all skills that we’ll help you improve on.
 We’ll assign you a mentor, so you can get formal feedback and guidance on your work and you’ll have access to LinkedIn Learning so you can expand your knowledge in other areas.

 We understand that you’re doing an internship because you want to learn, which is why we’ve worked hard to create a culture where you can feel comfortable doing just that.
 At RSI, we want you to ask questions and we understand that sometimes you’ll make mistakes.
 That’s ok!
 Here, a culture of learning means you never stop improving, no matter how long you’ve worked in technology.
 Plus, we just love having fun together – whether that’s through volunteering, playing board games, or month-long Halloween celebrations (we’re looking at you, Albuquerque!)
 Lauren, a Junior Associate in our Oklahoma City Development Center says she chose to do an internship at RSI because of “RSI’s commitment to develop their employees as their most valuable resources, as well as their dedication to fostering a rich and supportive culture of inclusion and acceptance.”

 So if you want to grow as a developer, improve some of those soft skills, and learn from colleagues who are eager to help you succeed, RSI might just be the place for you.
-We’re currently hiring JAs in our .NET, Java, Web and QA practice areas.
+We’re currently hiring JAs in our .NET, Java and Web practice areas.
 Head here to apply.